basarat/algorithms/src/heap/README.md

 The heap data structure is called a heap because it satisfies the heap property: if P is a parent node of C, then the key (the value) of node P is less than the key of node C.

-* Its nice to have a mental model of a heap as a `balanced binary tree`.
+* Its nice to have a mental model of a heap as a `complete binary tree`.
 * Here we have a graph of nodes `a,b,c,d,e`
 * This tree would satisfy the heap property if `A` is less than its children `B` and `C` Similarly `B` is less than its children `D` and `E`.
 * Note that if the heap property is satified for direct children it is also automatically satisfied for any indirect children. e.g. A < D and A < E.